 - Female Young Gun Award

-This category is open to nominees with 1 to 5 years’ experience in the insolvency industry, across all areas of insolvency and restructuring.
-Once nominations are open, you can download a nomination form for the Female Young Gun Award here.
+This category is open to nominees with 1 to 5 years’ experience in the insolvency industry.
+We are seeking nominations across all areas of insolvency and restructuring.
+Click here to start the nomination process for the Young Gun Award.

 - Outstanding Female Award

-This award is for females who are role models in insolvency and restructuring, and/or have made an outstanding contribution to the industry.
-This category is open to all females in the insolvency and restructuring.
-Once nominations are open, you can download a nomination form for the Outstanding Female Award here.
+WIRV is seeking nominations for females who are role models in insolvency and restructuring, and/or have made an outstanding contribution to the industry.
+This category is open to all females in the insolvency and restructuring industry.
+Click here to start the nomination process for the Outstanding Female Award.

 - Male Champion of Change Award

 This category is open to males who have been champions of change in the insolvency and restructuring industry.
 Male Champions of Change use their individual and collective leadership to elevate gender equality as an issue of national and international social and economic importance.
-Once nominations are open, you can download a nomination form for the Male Champion of Change Award here.
+Click here to start the nomination process for the Male Champion of Change Award.

 The award winners are decided by an independent panel of judges, via a stringent list of judging criteria.